Wubuntu88/CarND-Vehicle-Detection/writeup_submission.md

 It is located in the windowing/windower.py file.
 I used the slide_window() to find all of my windows, then the search windows and decide if there is a car in that window.

+I chose these configurations to have small windows near the horizon, and generally bigger windows in the parts of the image close to the car.
+The idea is that the small windows will trigger for small cars near the horizon, and we will need larger windows for cars that appear larger.

 I decided on several window sizes: (64x64), (96x96), and (128x128).
 For the above window sizes, I chose the following configurations:

 ###### (64x64)
 - I chose y_start=400 and ystop=464.
 This means that there was only one row of small windows and that was just below the horizon where one would imagine small cars to be.